joinpursuit/Pursuit-Core-iOS/fundamentals/arrays/README.md

 Print the second to last planet

-Print the middle planet (What are different ways this can be interpreted?)
+Print the middle planet?
+ - (What are different ways this question can be interpreted?)

 ### 4. Useful Array Library Methods

-Other than accessing characters directly, the Swift Standard Library gives us some powerful tools for manipulating arrays
+Other than accessing characters directly, the Swift Standard Library gives us some powerful tools for manipulating arrays.

 Properties
 - first